 There are various things you might be doing here.
 Putting in the coffee being made could just be to give us a sense of the overall pace and shape of the meeting.
 It also embodies the delay before he asks about the letter, alongside us being told that "he waited".
 Putting the dog in embodies the delay a bit more, plus you might want the dog to be scratching to come back in later, just as they're about to acknowledge that breaking up was a terrible mistake.
 But the decaff is, to me, the most interesting thing to think about.
 It's significant because it embodies an important change since they were together - her new man (woman?) is a health freak - so it wants to go in.
 It might be so significant that you want to write that bit in full dialogue and full thought-action, from his or from her point of view.
 But, equally, the story is pushing forward to the first turning-point of the scene, which is (presumably, I haven't written this story... yet) the moment when she tells him what she thought about his letter.
 You might not want to take the time that real-time narrative would to get to that moment; you might not want to give the changes that much significance, yet.
 It's up to you, and your larger purposes.

 Two last points.
-It helps enormously to work scenes in this way if you have a firm grasp of the possibilities of free indirect style, because of the flexibility it gives you: for example in the way his thought "when had she gone decaff-only?" can happen in the middle of what's otherwise a plain bit of telling.
+It helps enormously to work scenes in this way if you have a firm grasp of the possibilities of free indirect style, (that's a big new post as of Sept '13) because of the flexibility it gives you: for example in the way his thought "when had she gone decaff-only?" can happen in the middle of what's otherwise a plain bit of telling.
 Without free indirect style, it's much harder to use the elasticity God - or rather Jane Austen - gave us, to integrate real-time action, real-time thought, and covering-the-ground, into a single, fluid, profluent narrative.

 And it will all be much easier if you've got a good sense of the narrator as an entity, separate from the characters and separate from you, who has the power to tell stories however they're best told.
 This storyteller knows what happened, and is in control of what gets on the page.
 Once you realise that a narrator is not a camera (whatever those who haven't noticed that novels are not film scripts with a bit of description chucked in might say), you can start thinking of a narrator as director, editor, voice-over and cinematographer.
 And enjoy the power it gives you over time and space.
 Who says a narrator shouldn't be god-like?